Updated on

 Here are 5 of the best extended wear contact brands:

 Air Optix Night & Day Aqua contact lenses are FDA-approved for daily wear and up to 30 nights of continuous wear*.
 This allows you to create a flexible wear schedule that can adapt to any busy lifestyle.
-They also allow more oxygen flow than any other soft contact lens.
+The high oxygen permeability also allows more oxygen flow than any other soft contact lens.

 Lens Features: